 There are numerous reasons why people might feel reserved about counselling or therapy.
 Some feel that they don’t need an outsider, and that they themselves are capable enough to find resolutions.
 Others might think that seeing a counsellor might make them appear “weak” or “mad” in the eyes of others (peers, friends, colleagues, family members, etcetera).
 It could be that cultural or religious viewpoints hinder the willingness to find psychological support from professionals.
 There could also be a reluctance for fear of change.
 As someone once said: “It sometimes seems I’d rather stay in this place of pain that I know so well, than to do what it takes to move to happiness: I’d suddenly be in a place I don’t know…”

 Whatever the reason may be: it is important to respect these thoughts, beliefs and sentiments.
-They form an important part of the daily experience of your loved one, and trying to understand their point of view is one of the key aspects to counselling.
-Arguing or debating their viewpoints could easily be seen as a sign of coercion, while trying to see the world through their eyes is an act of respect.
+They form an important part of the daily experience of your loved one.
+Trying to understand their point of view is one of the key aspects to counselling.
+Arguing or debating their viewpoints could easily be seen as a sign of coercion.
+Trying to see the world through their eyes is an act of respect, and curiosity.
 Showing that type of respect is often much more of a stimulus for someone to find professional assistance, than arguing and insistence.

 When is it Time to Seek Help?